502 - Student Conduct

 502.8 - Weapons

-The Linn-Mar Community School District Board of Education believes weapons, other dangerous objects, and look-alikes in school district facilities cause material and substantial disruption to the school environment and present a threat to the health and safety of students, employees, and visitors on district premises or property within the jurisdiction of the school district.
-School district facilities are not an appropriate place for weapons, dangerous objects, and look-alikes.
+The Linn-Mar Community School District Board of Directors believes weapons, other dangerous objects, and look-alikes in school district facilities cause material and substantial disruption to the school environment and present a threat to the health and safety of students, employees, and visitors on school district premises or property within the jurisdiction of the school district.

 All weapons, dangerous objects, and look-alikes are prohibited to be carried, possessed, transported, or otherwise stored on school district property and to district-approved events.
 Exceptions to this policy include weapons carried by the following individuals in performance of their official duties: